TBV Radar SLAM -- trust but verify loop candidates

 \subsubsection{Coupled odometry/appearance matching}

-When retrieving loop candidates, odometry information can be used to filter unlikely candidates.
-This could be done by rejecting unlikely loop constraints.
-For example, if the likelihood of the loop constraint $\mathbf{x}^{q,c}_{loop}$ (given the estimated odometry trajectory $\mathbf{v}_{odom}^{c:q}$ between $c$ and $q$ ) is close to zero:
+When retrieving loop candidates, odometry uncertainty information can be used to directly reject unlikely loop constraints.
+If the likelihood of the loop constraint $\mathbf{x}^{q,c}_{loop}$ (given the estimated odometry trajectory $\mathbf{v}_{odom}^{c:q}$ between $c$ and $q$ ) is close to zero:

+the proposed constraint is false and can be discarded.
+We choose however to jointly consider the odometry uncertainty and place similarity to obtain more robust loop-retrievals.

-While this strategy may provide higher tolerance to spatial aliasing by rejecting false positives, it does not provide means to detect the correct candidate under such circumstances.
-For that reason, we propose a coupled place similarity / odometry uncertainty search, which combines Eq.~\ref{eq:sc_sim} and Eq.~\ref{eq:odom}.
+Accordingly, we propose a coupled place similarity / odometry uncertainty search, which combines Eq.~\ref{eq:sc_sim} and Eq.~\ref{eq:odom}.
 Candidates are thus selected jointly by the similarity of appearance $d_{sc}(\mathbf{I}^q,\mathbf{I}^{c})$ and the similarity of odometry $d^{q,c}_{odom}$: